zxwyh2001/RE_ASIP/README.md

 # ASIP
 Code for our paper ASIP: **Accurate and Steady Inertial Pose Estimation through Sequence Structure Learning and Modulation**.

+## Overview
 ![teaser](figures/teaser.png)
+Left: we use only six IMUs to predict the full-body pose in real-time, which are fixed on left and right forearm, the left and right lower leg, the head, and the pelvis.
+Right: our system is capable of capturing a wide range of daily motions as well as challenging movements.

+You can view more real-time motion capture results here.
 ## Environment Setup

 ### Install dependencies
 We use ```python 3.7.6```.
 You should install the newest ```pytorch chumpy vctoolkit open3d```.

 ### Prepare SMPL body model
-Download SMPL model from [here](https://smpl.is.tue.mpg.de/).
-You should click SMPL for Python and download the version 1.0.0 for Python 2.7 (10 shape PCs).
+1. Download SMPL model from [here](https://smpl.is.tue.mpg.de/).
+2. You should click SMPL for Python and download the version 1.0.0 for Python 2.7 (10 shape PCs).
 Then unzip it.

 ### Prepare pre-trained model
 1. You can download our pre-trained model from [here](https://pan.baidu.com/s/1BxD0FC19Lxy_bf3aOeNaLw?pwd=lhu7).